magnusgit1/quiz-game/README.md

    --- Install packages using: npm install

-   --- Run the app using npm start / npm run dev
+   --- Run the app using: npm start / npm run dev